 If you'd like to read the full report, you can find it here.

-- In addition to the Brexit Info Cafe and in conjunction with the University we provided lawyer sessions hosted by Gurjit Pall, an immigration lawyer for Thorntons Solicitors.
+- In addition to the Brexit Info Cafe hosted in 2019 and in conjunction with the University we provided lawyer sessions hosted by Gurjit Pall, an immigration lawyer for Thorntons Solicitors.
 The PowerPoint presentation can be accessed here.

 Who can I contact?